PurpleKingdomGames/tyrian.g8/src/main/g8/README.md

 Now navigate to [http://localhost:1234/](http://localhost:1234/) to see your site running.

-If you leave parcel's dev server running, all you have to do is another `fastOptJS` or `fullOptJS` and your app running in the browser should hot-reload the new code.
+If you leave parcel's dev server running, all you have to do is another `fastLinkJS` or `fullLinkJS` and your app running in the browser should hot-reload the new code.

 ## Supported Effect Types